kejjjjj/1_kej/README.md

 # 1_kej
 A CoD4 CodJumper tool made for advanced players who want to learn the gamemode more thoroughly and faster - or for those people who just want to experiment with the automation tools.

+If you want to try an alpha version of the tool, see the early_version folder.
+Report any bugs you find!

+#Supported Versions

 This project is compatible with the following versions of CoD4:\
 1.7\
 IW3xo\
 CoD4x 21.1

-If you want to try an alpha version of the tool, see the early_version folder.
-Report any bugs you find!

 # Features